 This course was created and produced by Rich Harrington.
 We're honored to host this content in our library.

-Hi.
-My name's Rich Harrington, and welcome to this course, where we're going to be exploring selections.
+- Hi, my name's Rich Harrington, and welcome to this course, where we're gonna be exploring selections.
 The whole idea with selections is that they let you take control of Photoshop.
 Ideally, what's going to happen is you're going to choose the pixels that you want to manipulate.
 Perhaps it's to make an isolated adjustment in color, or to store transparency.
-There are multiple selection tools that rate from very easy ones to use, like marquees to magic wands, to more complex dedicated commands.
+There are multiple selection tools that rate from very easy ones to use, like marquees, to magic wands, to more complex dedicated commands.
 Like the select color range command, or the refine edge command.

 There's lots of great tools and techniques that you could use to take your Photoshop skills to the next level.
-In this course, I'm going to focus on how to make very targeted adjustments, and deal with things like fine transparent edges, as well as hair, or very organic surfaces.
+In this course, I'm gonna focus on how to make very targeted adjustments, and deal with things like fine transparent edges, as well as hair, or very organic surfaces.
 There's a lot of great techniques I'm going to share with you, and it really is the difference from a good image to a great image.
 After all, learning to take precise control over pixels is what's necessary to do the finest, highest quality adjustments.

 So, with that in mind, we've got a lot to explore.
 And let's jump in.